Jaffer-sadiq/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

    ![](../media/ex4-kc-install&auth.png)

-   > **Note**: If you see the message. **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account.
+   > **Note**: If you see the message, **You’ve already purchased this on all of your GitHub accounts** this indicates Azure Boards integration is already used in your account.
 Follow the steps below.

    - On the **Azure Boards Marketplace** page, click the **ellipsis (1)** in the upper right corner and select the **Username (2)**.